jennahgosciak/adaptive_conjoint/README.md

 ## Generating poststratification weights

 > [!NOTE]
-> The post‑stratification weights used to generate all figures in this paper
+> The poststratification weights used to generate all figures in this paper
 > are stored at `data/ipums_strata_sizes.RDS`.
 You don’t need to regenerate
 > them to reproduce the figures, but if you’d like to, follow the steps below.